qxtal/simple-atproto-handles/README.md

 ## 🎯 About

-**Simple ATPProto Handles** allows you to use your domain as a handle on Bluesky, such as `@name.example.com`, leveraging Cloudflare’s free tier.
+**Simple ATProto Handles** allows you to use your domain as a handle on Bluesky, such as `@name.example.com`, leveraging Cloudflare’s free tier.
 This is especially useful for communities and individuals who want a personalized, branded Bluesky handle.

 ## ✨ Features